emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 #### Mathematical calculations

-Using Logstash filters, you can perform mathematical calculations for field values and save the results to a new field.
+Using filters, you can perform mathematical calculations for field values and save the results to a new field.

 Application example: